Thank you for subscribing

 Because legalizing marijuana is expected to increase the number of people who use the drug, it is also likely to increase the number of people who develop a marijuana use disorder.
 The addiction treatment system does not have the resources to treat everyone who currently needs care and is not prepared to handle an increase in patient demand.

-Instead of legalization, The National Center on Addiction and Substance Abuse supports keeping marijuana illegal but decriminalizing personal use (see our accompanying position statement).
+Instead of legalization, Center on Addiction supports keeping marijuana illegal but decriminalizing personal use (see our accompanying position statement).
 Decriminalization is a public health approach that prioritizes treatment over incarceration and eliminates commercial incentives to promote marijuana use.

 Marijuana use poses significant health risks to adolescents.